 What we can find in northern Aichi Prefecture is a castle-town which didn’t suffer any raid during World War Two: here’s Inuyama!

-Inuyama is closed to Nagoya, therefore it represents a suggested spot for a day-trip.
+Inuyama is close to Nagoya, therefore it represents a suggested spot for a day-trip.

 What’s special about Inuyama?

 Inuyama Castle is this little town’s pride: designated as National Treasure, it was built in the Muromachi period, in 1537.

 The castle keeps its original wooden structure and it is famous for being the oldest fortress of Japan: its 19 meters-high main tower takes place on the top of a small hill, offering a wonderful view!
 From its 4th floor you can see the Kiso River.

 On the other side, the panorama opens on what today is Mino-no-kuni, in Gifu Prefecture.
 On clear days you can see Gifu, Nagoya and Komaki castles from here!